neherlab/covid19_scenarios/README.md

 We note that this option is not preferred relative to a script that automatically updates as outlined above.
 However, if there is no accessible data sources, one can manually enter the data.
 To do so

-##### Commit a manually entered file into the correct directory
+##### Commit a manually entered file into the "manuals" directory

--   The structure of the directory is Region/Sub-Region/Country/
--   Region and Sub-Region are designated as per the U.N.
--   U.N. designations are found within country_codes.csv
--   Please use only the U.N. designated name for the country, region, and sub-region.
+-   Please use only the U.N. designated name for the country, the file name should be <country>.tsv.

 ### Adding/editing population data for a country and/or region: